HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/administrationui.md

       ![Create Database Form](../../assets/images/AddSchemaForm.PNG)

 2. Under **Available Databases**, select a database from the list of databases available to the Domino REST API.

+      You can search for a database by clicking **Search Databases** and entering the database name.
+This filters the list of available databases based on the entered database name.
+Click the clear icon to remove the entered database name.

 3. Under **Add New Schema**, enter details in the **Schema Name** and **Description**, and then select the **Formula Engine** for the schema you want to create.
 4. Click **Add**.